 We’re working to change the way that chemicals are regulated so that the most dangerous ones don’t wind up polluting people, food, drinking water, and communities.
 We are also advancing new approaches to regulation that are prevention-based, driving the safest solutions and ensuring the existing laws are working to protect people and the environment.

 Our federal policy program was established in 2009 to fix the federal law for regulating chemicals, the Toxic Substances Control Act (TSCA).
 By organizing a coalition of hundreds of organizations and thousands of individuals called Safer Chemicals Healthy Families, we convinced Congress and President Obama to reform the law in 2016.
 While the final bill wasn’t what we’d hoped for, it was still a major victory for public health in a time of federal policy gridlock.
-To dig deeper, learn more about the reform of TSCA and how the law is being implemented.

 Since then, our work has prompted:

 - EPA to ban deadly methylene chloride-based paint strippers for consumer use

 - The Consumer Product Safety Commission to take action on toxic flame retardants in consumer products from electronics to mattresses

 - Congress to begin to address the PFAS pollution crisis caused in part by the military’s use of toxic firefighting foam